AdnanAliMumtaz/Monty-Hall-Game/README.md

 13. The program prints the number of winning games and the percentage of winning for each strategy.
 14. Finally, a pie chart is created using matplotlib.pyplot to visualize the chances of winning a car for each strategy.

-## Conclusion
+## Usage

-This program demonstrates the Monty Hall problem and provides insights into the winning probabilities associated with the "stay" and "switch" strategies.
-By running multiple iterations, the program calculates the number of wins and the percentage of wins for each strategy.
-The pie chart further visualizes the chances of winning a car for each strategy, helping to illustrate the optimal choice when facing the Monty Hall problem.
+1. Ensure you have Python installed on your system.
+2. Save the code in a Python file with a .py extension, for example, monty_hall.py.
+3. Run the program using the command python monty_hall.py.
+4. The program will simulate the Monty Hall problem for 1000 iterations.
+5. The output will display the number of winning games and the percentage of winning for both the "stay" and "switch" strategies.
+6. Additionally, a pie chart will be displayed to visualize the chances of winning a car for each strategy.

 ## Authors

 - [@AdnanAliMumtaz](https://www.github.com/AdnanAliMumtaz)